Art

 46. The Kiss by Gustav Klimt (1908)

-This image is perhaps one of the most recognizable from art history and often reproduced in poster form.
+This image is perhaps one of the most recognizable Gustav Klimt paintings — or even within the art history spectrum — and is often reproduced in poster form.
 Created in oil and gold leaf on canvas in 1907-08, the image depicts a pair of lovers folded against each other.

 The original from the Austrian artists “Golden Period” can be found at the Österreichische Galerie Belvedere museum in Belvedere, Vienna.